CLEAR-IR: Clarity-Enhanced Active Reconstruction of Infrared Imagery: Experimental Results

-Beyond the general quality metrics, the true utility of the proposed CLEAR-IR framework is demonstrated by its ability to facilitate high-level robotics tasks that are otherwise compromised by the structured light patterns and noise inherent in raw IR images and RGB images respectively. \autoref{tab:cv_performance} presents a comprehensive quantitative comparison of the performance of various image enhancement methods on three high level tasks such as ORB feature matching, object detection, and ArUco marker detection.
+Beyond the general quality metrics, the true utility of the proposed CLEAR-IR framework is demonstrated by its ability to facilitate high-level robotics tasks that are otherwise compromised by the structured light patterns and noise inherent in raw IR images and RGB images respectively. \autoref{tab:cv_performance} presents a comprehensive quantitative comparison of the performance of various image enhancement methods on high level tasks such as object detection, and ArUco marker detection.
 The results highlight a critical distinction between methods that simply improve image aesthetics and those that produce a robust, clean representation suitable for downstream algorithms.
+The proposed work is also used in feature tracking and odometry estimation to highlight the stability across frames in unseen environments.